All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Gratuitous Italian: How his attacks are all named, though the "Gon" prefix in their names is still ambiguous at best at what it really translates to aside from "Golden" (if you go by the alternate character readings from the Japanese kanji).

 - Heart Is an Awesome Power: On the surface, the power to control gold that he's come in contact with is an extremely limited form of metal control.
 How does he get around this limitation?
 By using it to become one of the richest men in the world and surrounding himself with enough gold that he could literally build a town-sized ship with the stuff.

 - Hoist by His Own Petard: Tesoro's cannon which his uses for his Golden Splash performance is used against him when the heroes manage to fill it with seawater and wash away the gold sparkles over the city, weakening Tesoro's power.

-- Home Field Advantage: The reason he's such a tough opponent is because he's an "Awakened" Devil Fruit user and has gold particles raining down on every inch of the ship, allowing him to control any part of it as long as it's golden which includes humans.
-The only way the crew manage to gain an advantage over him was loading his cannons that he uses for his Golden Splash attack with seawater and raining it down over the ship to weaken him and make the final battle more even.
+- Home Field Advantage: The reason he's such a tough opponent is that he's an "Awakened" Devil Fruit user and has gold particles raining down on every inch of the ship, allowing him to control any part of it as long as it's golden which includes humans.
+The only way the crew manages to gain an advantage over him was loading the cannons that he uses for his Golden Splash attack with seawater and raining it down over the ship to weaken him and make the final battle more even.